gnerkus/doch-ost/README.md

-﻿This project contains the code for the **Dochost** backend server and web client.
+﻿This project contains the code for the **Doch-ost** backend server and web client.

 # Development